 If hurdles are an integral part of the process at hand, sometimes rearranging where the hurdle is located can make a huge difference for conversion.
 For example, say you’re looking for a primary care physician online, which requires that you supply quite a bit of data to a form.
 Required form fields often equal high abandonment rates.
 So how do we overcome this hurdle?
 Well, ZocDoc’s portal has a clever solution.
 They find the doctors first and serve those results to you.
 They know that once you’ve decided on a doctor, filling out form fields won’t feel as cumbersome.
 Paying attention to where you place the hurdles can sometimes make all the difference.

 Create your own tie-ins.
 From Red Bull to Mercedes-Benz, people want to see their potential purchases and/or favorite brands in various forms of context.
 Highly technical B2B products are hugely augmented with rock-solid case studies that demonstrate exactly what you stand to gain by employing their products and services.
 Immersive video typically commands the loudest voice in the room when it comes to consumer goods, especially “lifestyle” brands.
 But don’t discount long-form blog posts, tweets, Instagram posts (see every fashion brand ever), and other forms of content that can showcase a product in the most flattering light.
 Employing a robust content strategy not only ups your SERP rankings, but also lifts your brand image, and brings new potential customers into the conversation – it can be one of your best sales reps out there.
-Which brings us to your best digital sales rep…
+This brings us to your best digital sales rep…

 Email is Your Best Sales Rep